 1. John Deere designed his first plow for Midwestern farmers as a 33-year old blacksmith.

 In 1837, John Deere invented the first steel plow which was designed to cut through sticky prairie soil, resulting in a demand for Deere to build more over the next five years.
 Considering the success of this equipment, some may ask, “Why was the steel plow important?”
 Before 1837, farmers had to regularly take breaks to clean prairie soil off their cast-iron plows.
 With the introduction of the John Deere steel plow, soil would easily slide off the moldboard, thereby increasing overall productivity.

 2. John Deere only managed John Deere and Company officially from 1852-1858.

-Deere’s 21-year-old son, Charles, took over as manager in 1858 when economic panic struck the United States and he continued to run the company for the next 49 years, 43 years longer than his father.
+Deere’s 21-year-old son, Charles, took over as manager in 1858 when economic panic struck the United States.
+Upon his father’s death in 1886, Charles became president and continued to run the company for another 21 years until he died in 1907.

 3. A bicycle craze swept the nation in 1894, causing the Deere Company to jump at the opportunity.

 For the next few years, the Deere Leader, the Deere Roadster, and the Moline Special were manufactured but production stopped when the fad lost steam.

 4. John Deere and Company went international in 1912, beginning with a manufacturing entity in Canada.